justinjiajia/bigdata_lab/jupyterhub_spark_job.md

 | ip-xxxx-48-235  | core |  executor 2 (4 cores; 2GB mem) | 1 (1 vCore; 4.97G mem)|
 | ip-xxxx-58-45  | core |  executor 3 (4 cores; 2GB mem)| 1 (1 vCore; 4.97G mem)|

+Note that the driver process now is started on a core instance.
+> A Jupyter notebook uses the Sparkmagic kernel as a client for interactively working with Spark in a remote EMR cluster through an Apache Livy server.  https://repost.aws/knowledge-center/modify-spark-configuration-emr-notebook

 Later, running the configuration cell every time will launch a new application with new configurations.

+### Experiment 2

 ```python
 %%configure -f